Digital Domain: 2006–present

 In 2017, Voltron Chronicles, a VR game Digital Domain co-developed with Universal based on Netflix's Voltron Legendary Defender, went live.
 Fans can play this game on PSVR, Oculus Rift and HTC Vive for $15.

 In 2018, Digital Domain celebrated its 25th anniversary while announcing the opening of its second Canadian studio in Montreal, Quebec.

 In 2019, Digital Domain Head of Software and virtual avatar DigiDoug presented a talk during TED2019 as the first digital human to give a TED Talk in real-time.

 In 2020, Digital Domain introduced Masquerade 2.0, the next iteration of its in-house facial capture system, rebuilt from the ground up to bring feature film-quality characters to next-gen games, episodics and commercials.
 Masquerade 2.0 uses the same tech that was utilized to create Thanos in Avengers: Infinity War and Avengers: Endgame.
 The development allows the technology to be applied to smaller projects, bringing the full depth and emotion of an actor’s performance to any screen.

 In 2021, Digital Domain utilized its new proprietary face-swapping tool, Charlatan, to create a realistic hologram/digital human combination of Vince Lombardi for Super Bowl LV.

-In 2022, Digital Domain announced “Zoey,” the world’s most advanced autonomous virtual human.
-Powered by machine learning and created using an advanced version of the technology and process that helped bring Thanos to the big screen, the photorealistic Zoey can engage in conversations with multiple participants at once, remember people, access the internet to answer questions and more, paving the way for the next step in the evolution of AI.
+In 2022, Digital Domain announced “Zoey,” an advanced autonomous virtual human.
+Powered by machine learning and created using an advanced version of the technology and process that helped bring Thanos to the big screen, the Zoey can engage in conversations with multiple participants at once, remember people, access the internet to answer questions and more, paving the way for the next step in the evolution of AI.